rust-lang/rfcs/text/0000-inline-asm.md

   - `<path>` must refer to a `fn` or `static`.
   - A mangled symbol name referring to the item is substituted into the asm template string.
   - The substituted string does not include any modifiers (e.g. GOT, PLT, relocations, etc).
+  - `<path>` is allowed to point to a `#[thread_local]` static, in which case the asm code can combine the symbol with relocations (e.g. `@TPOFF`) to read from thread-local data.

 ## Register operands

 Input and output operands can be specified either as an explicit register or as a register class from which the register allocator can select a register.
 Explicit registers are specified as string literals (e.g. `"eax"`) while register classes are specified as identifiers (e.g. `reg`).

 Note that explicit registers treat register aliases (e.g. `r14` vs `lr` on ARM) and smaller views of a register (e.g. `eax` vs `rax`) as equivalent to the base register.
-It is a compile-time error to use the same explicit register for two different operands.
-Additionally, it is also a compile-time error to use overlapping registers (e.g. ARM VFP) in different operands.
+It is a compile-time error to use the same explicit register for two input operands or two output operands.
+Additionally, it is also a compile-time error to use overlapping registers (e.g. ARM VFP) in input operands or in output operands.

 Only the following types are allowed as operands for inline assembly:
 - Integers (signed and unsigned)
 - Floating-point numbers
-- Pointers and references (thin only)
+- Pointers (thin only)
 - Function pointers
 - SIMD vectors (structs defined with `#[repr(simd)]` and which implement `Copy`)